7shiroi/indodax-trade-endpoint-rate-limit-tester/README.md

 - This suggests an IP-based rate limit rather than the documented user/pair-based limit
 - The error occurs after approximately 60 requests per session (if 2 pairs running concurrently, error will occur after approximately 30 requests)

+## Solution

+The solution is to use `https://btcapi.net/tapi` instead of `https://indodax.com/tapi` as the base URL.
+This will bypass the IP-based rate limit.

 ## Setup and Usage

 1. Clone this repository